Goose Down - A Warm & Fluffy Wonder

 Down is the soft under plumage (a layer of insulation underneath feathers) that geese, ducks and other waterfowl have to keep them warm and dry.

+Feathers are different than down.
 Feathers have hard quills, down does not.
-A down "cluster" is soft and fluffy and will have many filaments growing in all directions.
+A down "cluster" is a soft and fluffy 3 dimensional structure with many filaments growing in all directions.
 A down cluster looks like this:

 The three dimensional structure of a down cluster